Mt Rainier Guided Climb: What to Know Before Booking

 And the views here are extraordinary.

-Once the team arrives at Camp Muir, we take a break, hydrate, and choose a spot in the bunkhouse.
-Later, everyone meets in the bunkhouse for the lead guides to do their “Guide Talk.”
+Once the team arrives at Camp Muir, everyone takes a break, hydrates, and chooses a spot in the bunkhouse.
+Later, the group meets in the bunkhouse for the lead guides to do their “Guide Talk.”

 Day 4 • Mount Rainier Summit Climb: DC Route to Columbia Crest